microsoft/fluentui-react-native/docs/pages/Theming/Tokens/Basics.md

 ### Color [in progress]

+TO DO - recommended usage is through alias tokens rather than global

-If accessing a specific color, you can find it in the `globalTokens.color` property.
+Special case: if accessing a specific color, you can find it in the `globalTokens.color` property.

 An example of usage is in our PersonaCoin, where we use colors for the coin background if an image is not used.